Bhryee/Point-and-Learn/README.md

 - The mobile app frontend development using Flutter, and the dataset research using Roboflow and Kaggle were initiated by Bahriye İşgör.
 - The model selection for the mobile app, as well as backend integration research (including TensorFlow Lite, Firebase, YOLO, and FastAPI) were initiated by Serkan Özdemir, Bahriye İşgör, and Vecih Hammour.

+<h2>Sprint Retrospective</h2>

+- Sprint Retrospective: The user interface design was reviewed on Figma; sections to be updated (e.g., Menu Page, Settings Page, Profile Page, Example Pages) and new screens to be added were identified.
+- The updates to be made on the frontend side, developed using Flutter, were defined.
+- Coding tasks were distributed among team members.
+- Firebase was selected for backend development and data management.
+- Roboflow and Kaggle platforms were chosen for visual dataset research.
+- TensorFlow Lite was selected for the development of the artificial intelligence module.

 </details>

 </details>